jadecobra/python_tdd_exercises/source/index.rst

 * type out the code portions as you go through any chapter - do not copy and paste
 * repeat a chapter you like until you can do it from memory
 * try recreating the tests from memory or write new tests for a concept you are working on
-* try to write the solutions using only the tests for a chapter from the :ref:`tests and solutions` sections
+* try to write solutions with only the tests from the :ref:`tests and solutions` sections
 * try adding tests for any ideas you get as you go through a chapter

 *******